Review of AS1940 for Compliance Certifiers and End Users

-Should there be a fire in your building where Flammable liquids from your Flammable Goods Cabinet have been released and enhanced that fire, insurance inspectors may go over your Class 3 Flammable Goods Cabinet with a fine tooth comb searching for a reason to reject your claim.
-If it was found that your cabinet did not comply, for any reason , pedantic or not, then your insurance company could delay or reject your claim saying that you did not take all due care and responsibility to ensure the Flammable Goods Cabinet complied with AS1940…
+Should there be a fire in your building where flammable liquids from your Flammable Goods Cabinet have been released and enhanced that fire, insurance inspectors may go over your Class 3 Flammable Goods Cabinet with a fine-tooth comb, searching for a reason to reject your claim.
+If it was found that your cabinet did not comply, for any reason — pedantic or not — then your insurance company could delay or reject your claim, saying that you did not take all due care and responsibility to ensure the Flammable Goods Cabinet complied with AS1940…

-if your Compliance certifier has certified your non-compliant cabinet as being compliant , who will be liable ?
-The bun fight could take years ..
+If your compliance certifier has certified your non-compliant cabinet as being compliant, who will be liable?
+The bun fight could take years…

-Be Aware the victims could be Fire Fighters being hurt or worse.
+Be aware, the victims could be firefighters being hurt or worse.

-What to watch out for in assessing a Yellow Class 3 Cabinet.
+What to watch out for in assessing a Yellow Class 3 Cabinet:

-1. There is no requirement for a Flammable Goods Cabinet to be “ Yellow “ ..
+1. There is no requirement for a Flammable Goods Cabinet to be “Yellow”.

-2. “(a) The walls, floor, door and roof shall be of double-walled sheet steel construction,with a space of at least 40 mm between the walls.NOTE: This space may be either in an air space or filled with non-combustible insulation.”
-We note that there are cabinets coming into NZ from USA which use imperial measurements with 1.5 inch air space = 38.1mm ( which does not comply. ) Breaches (a) Therefore a 40mm air cavity plus the thickness of each skin.
-All of our cabinets are manufactured with 1.2mm sheet steel and therefore measure at least 42.4 mm over all .
+We note that there are cabinets coming into NZ from the USA which use imperial measurements, with a 1.5 inch air space = 38.1 mm (which does not comply).
+Breaches (a).
+Therefore, a 40 mm air cavity plus the thickness of each skin.
+All of our cabinets are manufactured with 1.2 mm sheet steel and therefore measure at least 42.4 mm overall.

 3. “(c) The inner base of the cabinet shall form a liquid-tight compound at least 150 mm deep, and shall be designed to prevent the compound from being used as a storage space.”